Diego Velázquez de Cuéllar: Conquest of Cuba

-Velázquez sailed for Cuba in January, 1511, and landed at a small harbor in the native province of Mayci.
-The Spaniards were opposed by a Taino force led by Hatuey, formerly a chief from Hispaniola who fled to Cuba and helped the local Natives organize resistance to the incursion.
-The Tainos were outmatched by the Spanish weaponry and after two months of intermittent fighting, they were defeated.
-According to Bartolome de las Casas, who did not arrive on the island until later, Hatuey was captured and burned alive at the stake.
+Velázquez sailed for Cuba in January 1511 and landed at a small harbor in the native province of Mayci.
+The Spaniards were opposed by a Taíno force led by Hatuey, formerly a chief from Hispaniola who fled to Cuba and helped the local Natives organize resistance to the incursion.
+The Taínos were outmatched by the Spanish weaponry and after two months of intermittent fighting, they were defeated.
+According to Bartolomé de las Casas, who did not arrive on the island until later, Hatuey was captured and burned alive at the stake.

-The first Spanish settlement, Baracoa, was established on the northeast corner of the island by August, 1511.
+The first Spanish settlement, Baracoa, was established on the northeast corner of the island by August 1511.
 It consisted of a fort surrounded by thatched huts and served as the initial base of operations for the Spanish occupation of Cuba.
-Later that year, Velázquez was joined by Panfilo de Narvaez who brought thirty Spanish archers and Native auxiliaries from Jamaica.
+Later that year, Velázquez was joined by Pánfilo de Narváez who brought thirty Spanish archers and Native auxiliaries from Jamaica.
 Velázquez was glad for the reinforcements and made Narvaez second in command.
 More than a year was spent consolidating control of the present-day Oriente province.

+Personal life

 In early 1513 Velázquez married Maria de Cuéllar in the new town of Baracoa.
 She was the daughter of the royal treasurer, Cristóbal de Cuéllar, and a former lady-in-waiting for Maria de Toledo, the wife of Diego Columbus.
 Maria died less than a week after their wedding.

+Continued western expeditions

 After a slow start, the conquest of Cuba accelerated dramatically in 1513 when Velázquez organized three expeditions to proceed west, explore the island, and establish a Spanish presence.
 Narvaez led a force through the interior of the country while Velázquez and a lieutenant proceeded along the south and north coasts respectively.
-Near the south coast, Narvaez soon met with a force of 2,500 Tainos led by their chief, Caguax.
-The Spanish struck first, before they could be attacked by the Natives defending their land, defeating Caguex and killing some one hundred Tainos.
-This was the last significant resistance faced by the Spanish and thereafter they proceeded relatively unchallenged in their colonization and search for gold.
+Near the south coast, Narvaez soon met with a force of 2,500 Taínos led by their chief, Caguax.
+The Spanish struck first before they could be attacked by the Natives defending their land, defeating Caguex, and killing some one hundred Taínos.
+This was the last significant resistance faced by the Spanish and after that, they proceeded relatively unchallenged in their colonization and search for gold.

-In October, 1513, Velázquez received letters from the king that expanded his powers in Cuba.
+In October 1513, Velázquez received letters from the king that expanded his powers in Cuba.
 Velázquez was authorized to assign Indians to encomiendas and establish additional towns as warranted by his discoveries.
-In particular he was encouraged to create settlements on the southern coast that would support trade with the growing Spanish presence in Panama.
+In particular, he was encouraged to create settlements on the southern coast that would support trade with the growing Spanish presence in Panama.
 By 1514, the island was largely pacified and significant gold deposits were discovered at several sites on the island, setting off a brief gold rush that lasted until about 1520.
 At its peak, officials complained that the search for Cuban gold was depleting manpower in Hispaniola.